NinjaTrader 8 Risk Management: Built-in Controls vs. Behavioral Monitoring Add-Ons

 Always configure native controls.
 These are free, built into the platform, and take less than five minutes to set up correctly.
 Daily loss limits and maximum position size should be configured for every account, live or simulated.
 Treat them as non-optional hygiene, not an advanced feature.

 Verify broker-level limits where available.
 For funded accounts or accounts at brokers that support broker-level risk rules (Tradovate, Rithmic), configure those rules in the brokerage interface, not only in NinjaTrader.
-They persist independently of the platform session and are more robust.
+They persist independently of the platform session, so they hold even if NinjaTrader is closed.

 Test add-on enforcement before using it in live trading.
 Any automated enforcement tool should be fully understood before it is active in a live session.
 Specifically, understand what happens to open positions during a pause or disconnect event before that event occurs live.